alan-turing-institute/trustworthy-assurance/includes/full-report.md

 2. Given the **variety** of minds that populate this plant, how representative are the types of data?
 3. How much of a gap is there between the socioeconomic **value** of data and the value to the individual who is represented by the data?
 Or, to put it more bluntly, who benefits from the data?

-We (the authors) have heard and discussed many variants of these questions over the course of this project and leading up to the publication of this report.
+We (the authors) have heard and discussed many variants of these questions over the course of this research ~~project and leading up to the publication of this report~~.
 For example, concerns about accuracy and variety are deeply connected to considerations around the regulatory assessment of clinical efficacy and safety for novel data-driven medical devices.[^regulatory] But more than this, accuracy and variety also underpin broader ethical concerns about existing barriers to enabling a fairer and more accessible healthcare system (e.g. the digital divide that systematically excludes certain people and groups from benefits associated with digital technologies).
 However, although data are important, addressing these questions is just one part of the puzzle.

 [^regulatory]: See for example, the work programme being conducted by the Medicines & Healthcare Regulatory Agency (MHRA) on [Software and AI as a Medical Device](https://www.gov.uk/government/publications/software-and-ai-as-a-medical-device-change-programme/software-and-ai-as-a-medical-device-change-programme), the [Evidence standards framework](https://www.nice.org.uk/about/what-we-do/our-programmes/evidence-standards-framework-for-digital-health-technologies) (ESF) for digital health technologies from the National Institute for Health and Care Excellence (NICE), and the proposed work from the [Multi-agency advisory service](https://transform.england.nhs.uk/ai-lab/ai-lab-programmes/regulating-the-ai-ecosystem/the-multi-agency-advice-service-maas/) (MAAS) for artificial intelligence (AI) and data-driven technologies, which is being funded by the [NHS AI Lab](https://transform.england.nhs.uk/ai-lab/).